Pylons/pylons/pylons/docs/deployment.rst

 Running Pylons apps with webservers
 ===================================

-This document assumes that you have already installed a Pylons web application, and `created a configuration <Configuration+Files>`_ for it.
+This document assumes that you have already installed a Pylons web application, and `run-config`_ for it.
 Pylons applications use `PasteDeploy <http://pythonpaste.org/deploy/>`_ to  start up your Pylons WSGI application, and can use the flup package to provide a Fast-CGI, SCGI, or AJP connection to it.

 Using Fast-CGI
 ==============